KirkDCO/NNFS/README.md

 **Goal**

 My intention with this project was to write a fully functioning neural network architecture from base principles without ising an existing framework.
 I wanted to implement various activation functions (linearly, sigmoidal, tanh, ReLU, leaky ReLU, and softmax) along with the code necessary for back propagation.
-(I did use R's builtin tanh function, however.)
+(I did use R's built in tanh function, however.)

 **What This Is**

 I have succeeded in my goal and was able to develop code necessary to create arbitraily deep and tall neural networks with the activation functions listed above.
 And, I was able to do it in about 150 lines of actual code.
-The Examples.R file contains a variety of experiments that I used to test the code while developing it.
+All of that is contained in NNFS.R which provides the functions necessary for this general purpose library.
+The Examples.R file contains a variety of experiments I used to test the code while developing it.
 In the end, I'm quite happy with the result and have learned a tremendous amount about the intricacies of neural networks.

 **What This Isn't**